Amybo-org/pages/content/en/_index.md

 {{< youtube CfzGvK5tgiQ >}}

 {{% blocks/lead color="primary" %}}
-Amybo is all about letting people grow their own nutritious, delicious and affordable protein...
+AMYBO is all about letting people grow their own nutritious, delicious and affordable protein...
 {{% /blocks/lead %}}